 All Voluntary Self-Identify forms are optional.
 The name field at the bottom of each Self-Identify page is to be printed, not signed.
 These forms are also fillable, therefore, please follow steps 1 through 4 as for the SEC Application for Employment to access the correct fillable version.

 Applications and forms completed online and emailed forms are preferred, however, job seekers may also use any of the following methods for submitting their completed application.
-Submitted applications and documents must be in Microsoft Word or Adobe PDF format.
+Emailed applications and documents must be in Microsoft Word or Adobe PDF format.

 - FAX completed applications to (434) 645-3202.